-- Do you need a completely unique design (e.g. your own typography, your own layout, etc.) or are you fine with a high degree of customization of an existing design template?
+- Do you need a unique design (e.g., typography, layout, etc.)?
+Or are you fine with a high degree of customization of an existing design template?

 - Are you planning to work with 3rd party platforms or tools?

-Since I don’t know your individual goals, I will come up with 3 different scenarios in the next section, where you might find yourself represented in.
+Since I don’t know your individual goals, I will come up with three different scenarios in the next section where you might find yourself represented.

-Then, based on the scenarios I will present you different types of real estate websites and associated costs.
+Then, based on the scenarios, I will present you with different types of real estate websites and associated costs.

 So, what are your goals and your requirements for your real estate website?

-It would contain just some basic information about your real estate business such as who you are, the areas you serve, and some contact information.
+It would contain basic information about your real estate business, such as who you are, the areas you serve, and some contact information.

-- WordPress.com (not to confuse with wordpress.org): Costs between $4 and $45 per month, billed annually
+- WordPress.com (not to confuse with wordpress.org): Costs between $0 and $70 monthly.

 - SITE123: Costs between $0 and $7.80 per month

-In this scenario, you can take advantage of already existing frameworks and adapt their functionality and design solutions to your needs.
+In this scenario, you can use existing frameworks, adapt their functionality, and design solutions to your needs.

-While some of the above website builders have the limited capacity of customization and also lead generation functionality, in this scenario you may rather want to go for a framework that has more upside and scalability potential.
+While some of the above website builders have limited capacity for customization and lead generation functionality, you may want to go for a framework with more upside and scalability potential in this scenario.

-It is the most popular open-source website and blogging platform and free for anyone to use.
+It is the most popular open-source website and blogging platform and is free for anyone.

-Since it’s free to use, the only thing you actually would need is a hosting provider, a domain name, and the knowledge to put it all together, and you are good to go.
+Since it’s free to use, you would only need a hosting provider, a domain name, and the knowledge to put it all together, and you are good to go.

-In contrast to the solution for the above scenario, you will have full control of your website and no one can suddenly turn it off because you didn’t follow some fine print in the terms of services.
+In contrast to the solution for the above scenario, you will have full control of your website.
+No one can suddenly turn it off because you didn’t follow some fine print of the terms of service.

-This platform is highly customizable and a lot of additional functionality can be added on by different plugins you can install.
+This platform is highly customizable, and a lot of additional functionality can be added by different plugins you can install.

-By the way, I discussed how to integrate your MLS into WordPress in this article.
+In this article, I discussed how to integrate your MLS into WordPress.

-Additionally, there are many different also highly customizable design templates available (some paid, some free), so you can adapt the look and feel of your real estate website to your needs.
+Many highly customizable design templates are available (some paid, some free).
+So you can adapt the look and feel of your real estate website to your needs.

-There are different templates for all kinds of different industries, and the real estate one is no exception.
+Different templates exist for different industries, and real estate is no exception.

-Some templates or so called themes have a special focus on real estate.
+Some templates or so-called themes have a particular focus on real estate.

-For website visitor tracking, Google Analytics can be integrated, but that’s just one tracking solution that can be connected with the WordPress platform.
+Google Analytics can be integrated for website visitor tracking, but that’s just one tracking solution that can be connected with the WordPress platform.

-With this platform, almost the sky’s the limit when it comes to adapting the functionality and design to your needs.
+For this platform, almost the sky’s the limit when adapting the functionality and design to your needs.

-Therefore, it comes closest to building a website from scratch, but using already existing frameworks.
+Therefore, it comes closest to building a website from scratch but using existing frameworks.

 So, what is the cost?

-Since it’s such a versatile framework that can be adapted to your real estate needs, the cost depends very much on your requirements.
+Since it’s such a versatile framework that can be adapted to your real estate needs, the cost depends greatly on your requirements.

 I will give you some ballpark below: